-We consider an example application where the goal is to obtain the semantic hierarchy among photographs.
-We present users with 6 photos of which 3 are outdoor (2 beaches, 1 garden) and 3 indoor (2 of a person in an office, 1 empty office).
-These photos can be seen in Figure 8.
+We consider an example application where the goal is to learn the semantic hierarchy among photographs.
+This experiment is to demonstrate the capability of the proposed algorithm to truly capture the semantic relationships, by bringing users in the loop, since semantic relationships are not a very tangible notion.
+We present users with 6 photos: 3 outdoor (2 beaches, 1 garden) and 3 indoor (2 with a person in an office, 1 empty office).
+These photos can be seen in Figure 7.
 The users were instructed to group these photos such that the ones that are similar are close by.
 The number of groups to be formed was not specified.
 Some users made two groups (indoor vs. outdoor), while some made four groups by further separating these two groups into two each.
-We took images of 20 such arrangements.
-Example images are shown in Figure 9.
+We took pictures that capture 20 such arrangements.
+Example images are shown in Figure 8.
 We use these images to learn the hSO.
-The results obtained are shown in Figure 10.
+The results obtained are shown in Figure 9.
 We can see that the hSO can capture the semantic relationships among the images, including the general (indoor vs. outdoor) as well as more specific ones (beaches vs. garden) through the hierarchical structure.
-It should be noted that the content of the images was not utilized to compute the similarity between images and group them accordingly - this is based purely on the user arrangement.
-In fact, it may be argued that although this grouping seems very intuitive to us, it may be very challenging to obtain this grouping through low level features extracted from the photos.
-Such an hSO on a larger number of images can hence be used to empower a content based digital image retrieval system with the users semantic knowledge.
-In such a case a user-interface, similar to [38], may be provided to users and merely the position of each image can be noted to learn the underlying hSO without requiring feature extraction and image matching.
-In [38], although user preferences are incorporated, a hierarchial notion of interactions is not employed which provides much
+It

+Figure 7.
+The six photos that users arranged.

 Figure 8.
-The six photos that users arranged.
+A subset of images of the arrangements of photos that users provided for which the corresponding hSO was learnt.

 Figure 9.
-A subset of images of the different arrangements of photos that users provided for which the corresponding hSO was learnt.

-Figure 10.
 Results of the hSO learning algorithm.
 Left: The cloud of features clustered into groups.
 Each group corresponds to a photograph.
 Right: The corresponding learnt hSO which captures the appropriate semantic relationships among the photos.
-Each cluster and photograph is tagged with a number that matches those shown in Figure 8 for clarity.
+Each cluster and photograph is tagged with a number that matches those shown in Figure 7 for clarity.